stape-io/facebook-leads-tag/README.md

 ## Open Source

-Facebook Leads API Tag for GTM Server Side is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.
+The **Facebook Leads API Tag for GTM Server Side** is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.